Seraaron/agora/srd/subsystems/Social Conflict.md

 author: Seraaron
 license: CC BY 4.0
 date created: 2021-11-11 17:16
-date updated: 2021-12-18 17:21
+date updated: 2022-01-20 15:58
 ---

 # Social Discourse

 When a discussion is turning into an argument, and **your difference of opinions can't be settled by agreeing to disagree**; when you know deep down that the other's theory is wrong, and that you need to prove that your theory is right; or when you're standing in court, on trial, or defending another; or simply having a friendly debate; _this is when discourse begins._

 Social discourses are most often utilized in games that feature political intrigue, melodrama, and court sessions, or frequent debates about morality and ethics.
 They can also be used in adventure games to settle group disputes or to decide where to go next.
-A discourse _isn't_ a shouting match, and if it devolves into that then your differences may be better settled with a [[Martial Combat|martial conflict]], or an [[Opposed Tasks|Opposed task]] instead.
+A discourse _isn't_ a shouting match, and if it devolves into that then your differences may be better settled with a [[Martial Conflict|martial conflict]], or an [[Opposed Tasks|Opposed task]] instead.

 Before you get into dropping facts or speaking from the heart, there's a little bit of bookeeping and set up to do first, to ensure that the debate runs smoothly for all the players: